 Credit: Alison Cohen Rosa / Courtesy of HBO

-Lyndhurst Mansion was home to railroad tycoon Jay Gould, who purchased the mansion in 1880, and is thought to have inspired the character of George Russell in the show.
+Lyndhurst Mansion, home of Aurora Fane, was actually home to railroad tycoon Jay Gould, who purchased the mansion in 1880, and is thought to have inspired the character of George Russell in the show.
 Its gothic, castle-like design distinguishes it from the homes of other wealthy neighbors in the region, and its interior provided the backdrop to the dramatic scene where Bertha Russell was elected to the board of the fledgling American Red Cross.
 The frequent carriage rides that characters in The Gilded Age take through New York City’s Central Park circa 1880 were actually shot on the Lyndhurst grounds.
 Visitors today can not only tour the mansion with its original period furniture and art, but can also enjoy the lush grounds, as well as special events like a crafts festival, spring flower show, and outdoor jazz concert series.

 For travelers who love Gilded Age history as much as the show, there are other New York State locations that haven't been included on The Gilded Age (yet) but involve characters and families mentioned throughout the series.
 The Vanderbilts, a railroad tycoon family themselves, are not only name-dropped in the show, but are said to be the basis for some of its main characters.
 The Vanderbilt Mansion in Hyde Park is a national historic landmark sitting on 600 acres that overlook the majestic Hudson River.
 You can take an audio tour of the mansion, visit the formal gardens and hike the Vanderbilt Riverfront Trail.